NeuroTechX/ntx_slack_archive/eegdata.md

  >But in this case, you have the same question: are you going to plot 200 bar chart histograms?
 Or are you going to present averages of 100 and 100 into just 2 graphs.

+5/16/2017 7:53 PM

+ **fred-simard** :

+ >technically, jpeg compression is the cosine transform, but close enough